WrestleMania 2000: WWF Championship

-Later in the night, the bout between Triple H and Cactus Jack would spill outside of the cell and end up on the roof, where Cactus lit a 2x4 wrapped in barbed wire ablaze and attempted to deliver a Piledriver to Triple H onto it.
-Triple H reversed it by backdropping Cactus, causing him to fall through a panel in the cell’s ceiling and hit the ring with enough force to break the ring mat.
+Later in the night, the bout between Triple H and Cactus Jack would spill outside of the cell and end up on the roof, where Cactus lit a 2x4 wrapped in barbed wire ablaze and attempted to deliver a piledriver to Triple H onto it.
+Triple H reversed it by backdropping Cactus, causing him to fall through a panel in the cell's ceiling and hit the ring with enough force to break the ring mat.
 Once back inside, the champion hit the Pedigree on the challenger to win the match, retain his title, and send Cactus Jack into retirement.

-The night after No Way Out, Triple H informed the defeated Rock that he had to start all the way at the bottom of the pecking order since he was no longer the number one contender, and forced him into a match with The Brooklyn Brawler.
-Rock easily won the match and proceeded to call Triple H out afterward.
-Stephanie would then decide to give Rock a chance to be added into the WrestleMania main event, provided he could pin either Triple H or Big Show, who had formed a formidable, but uneasy alliance in the previous weeks in spite of Big Show’s challenger status to Triple H, in a handicap match in that night's main event.
-Rock won the match, but did so after Shane interfered and broke up a pin attempt.
-Since this resulted in a disqualification victory for The Rock instead of a pinfall victory, he was not added into the match.
+The night after No Way Out, Triple H informed The Rock that he had to start at the bottom of the pecking order since he was no longer the number one contender, and forced him into a match with The Brooklyn Brawler.
+The Rock easily won the match and proceeded to call Triple H out afterward.
+Stephanie would then decide to give The Rock a chance to be added into the WrestleMania main event, provided he could pin either Triple H or Big Show, who had formed a formidable, but uneasy, alliance in the previous weeks despite Big Show's challenger status to Triple H, in a handicap match in that night's main event.
+The Rock won the match, but did so after Shane interfered and broke up a pin attempt.
+Since this resulted in a disqualification victory for The Rock rather than a pinfall victory, he was not added to the WrestleMania match.

-Two weeks later, Rock challenged Big Show yet again and this time agreed to put his career on the line in order to get to WrestleMania.
-Shane would go on to appoint himself as the special guest referee, but during the course of the match, Vince McMahon returned from his own exile following Stephanie’s betrayal of him at Armageddon the previous December.
-He knocked Shane out with a chair and counted the pin for Rock, who won his way into the WrestleMania main event, making it a Triple Threat match.
+Two weeks later, The Rock challenged Big Show yet again and this time agreed to put his career on the line to get to WrestleMania.
+Shane would go on to appoint himself as the special guest referee, but during the match, Vince McMahon returned from his exile following Stephanie's betrayal of him at Armageddon the previous December.
+He knocked Shane out with a chair and counted the pin for The Rock, who won his way into the WrestleMania main event, officially making it a Triple Threat match.